AC-BO-Hackathon/Chihuahuas/README.md

 title: The Impact of Dataset Size on Bayesian Optimization, Insights from the QM9 Dataset
 topic: benchmark-task
 team_leads:
-  - Jose Manuel Napoles Duarte (Autonomous University of Chihuahua)
+  - Jose Manuel Napoles Duarte (Autonomous University of Chihuahua) @napoles-uach

 # Comment these lines by prepending the pound symbol (#) to each line to hide these elements
 contributors: